 Did you know that just one fast food fried chicken breast may have 1,190 mg of sodium?
 A fast food fish sandwich may have 1,330 mg of sodium.
 And a small cheeseburger at some fast food restaurants may have 750 mg of sodium.
 No wonder they super-size the drinks!

 Still, if you are careful, you can find food that won’t leave you thirsty for the next two days.
-Here is a list of fast food items that have less than 600 mg of sodium (about 1/3 of your daily limit if you are on in-center HD, or 1/5 of your daily limit if you are on peritoneal dialysis, although they still may contain a lot of fat and/or sugar).
-Ask for the nutritional facts at your favorite places, or check the company website.
+Download this guide to Dining Out on a Renal Diet, and find suggestions about low-salt options at fast food restaurants.
+You can also ask for the nutritional facts at your favorite places, or check the company website.

 Being prepared makes eating out easier

 The key to eating out on a dialysis meal plan is to be prepared.
 When you plan to eat out, you can:

 - Ask the restaurant to prepare food to meet your needs.
 If you want to order a menu item that has something you wish to avoid, ask for a substitute item.
 For example, if you would like a chicken dish that contains cheese and tomatoes, you might ask to replace them with mustard.

 - Ask about ingredients and how the food is made.
 Be aware of foods that include salt, soy sauce, tamari, MSG, etc., because these will make you thirstier.
 If the food is made fresh for each order, they can leave out these seasonings.
 If a big batch is made up, you may want to make another choice.
 Good choices include:

 - Heavily marinated items